woahbase/website/docs/images/alpine-nginx.md

   intended to be used in production, you are better off rolling your own.

-* Includes a placeholder script for further customizations.
+* Includes a {{ m.ghfilelink('root/etc/s6-overlay/s6-rc.d/p12-nginx-customize/run', title='placeholder') }}
+  script for further customizations.
+Override the shell script located at `/etc/s6-overlay/s6-rc.d/p12-nginx-customize/run` with your custom pre-tasks as needed.
-  Override this {{
-  m.ghfilelink('root/etc/s6-overlay/s6-rc.d/p1-end/dependencies.d/p12-nginx-customize/run',
-  title='shellscript') }} located at
-  `/etc/s6-overlay/s6-rc.d/p1-end/dependencies.d/p12-nginx-customize/run`
-  with your custom pre-tasks.

 * Default configs set up a https and auth protected web location at /secure.